aspenpeakstudios/Redux-Demo/README.md

 Notes:
 ---------------------------------------------------------------------------------------------------------

 10/4/2021:  Learned how to mock up and retrieve data on my-json-server, on a per REPO basis.
+Added Bulma Modal and corresponding JS.

 10/3/2021:  Learned about Bulma.io layouts.